thayton/thayton.github.io/_drafts/eygbl.md

     tss_token = self.get_tss_token(soup)
     job_search_id = self.get_job_search_id(tss_token)

+    ...
 ```

-Now that we've got the `job_search_id` value from the first request, we're ready to move on and see how the second XHR request is generated.
+Now that we have the `job_search_id` value from the first request, we're ready to move on and see how the second XHR request is generated.
 [As shown earlier](#first_request) in the code bound to the Search button, the job_search_id value from the first response is passed as the
 argument to `loadSearchResults`: